 "We designed this event to help ITT students get their education and career back on track after the closing of ITT campuses nationwide," said OCC Chancellor Timothy Meyer.
 "The real tragedy with the closing of ITT is for those students who were left stranded in their academic path to success.
 We wanted to provide a one-stop workshop to help them understand what their options are to completing their educational and career goals."

 The two-hour event will offer both guidance and an opportunity to meet with representatives from counseling, admissions, financial aid and various academic programs.
 While most of OCC's fall classes have already started, OCC is waiving the fall application deadline for ITT students so they can take advantage of courses starting later this month instead of waiting until winter semester.

 The event is free, however, advance registration is recommended.
 For more information visit www.OCC4ITT.Eventbrite.com or call (248) 341-2230.
 Attendees are encouraged to bring a photo I.D. and unofficial transcripts to the event.

-About OCC: With five campuses throughout Oakland County, OCC offers degrees and certificates in approximately 100 career fields as well as university transfer degrees in business, science and liberal arts.
+About OCC: With multi campus system throughout Oakland County, OCC offers degrees and certificates in approximately 100 career fields as well as university transfer degrees in business, science and liberal arts.
 The College provides academic and developmental experiences allowing each student to reach their full potential and enhance the communities they serve.
 More than 45,000 students annually attend OCC; more than a million students have enrolled in the College since it opened in 1965.
 Learn more at oaklandcc.edu.

 Media Contact: Bridget M. Kavanaugh | Marketing & Communications | (248) 341-2020 | firstname.lastname@example.org